TunechiPolo/Chore-Door-Game/README.md

-The instructions for how to play the game are listed on the web page!
+The instructions for how to play the game are listed when you play the game!